Spacetime-Meta/documentation/Connect_to_the_map.md

-# How to update your planet and connects your world to the Spacetime Meta map.
+# How to update your planet and connect your world to the Spacetime Meta map.

 Spacetime Meta Map Actual Official Link: https://www.spacetimemeta.io/map